DevelionUK/Portfolio/STEC/README.md

 ## Lesson Activities

 Note that not every lesson has an activity.
 Some lessons will prompt for reflection and in several occasions I will write this down as a personal reflection.
+After a particularly interesting lesson with no activity, I may reflect anyway.

+As I'm an experienced tester, some of the "my first" activities may be skipped or replaced by my reflections on the skill.

 ### Module 1 - What is software testing?